forkkit/energize-andover/README.md

 This module contains methods and classes for trend data manipulation and prediction.
+It was designed with building electrical trend data in mind, but could easily be extended to other data such as natural gas or water usage.

-# Usage
+# Installation
-Download the `energize.py` file from the repo and put it in your working directory to import it.
+Download the `energize.py` file from the repo and put it in your working directory.

-I prefer to use:
+I tend to abbreviate the name as `egz` if making freqent references to its contents.

 	import energize as egz

 ## Modeling